First quantized pair interactions, fermion loops and entanglement: Introduction

-The parametrized Dirac wave equation is a first-quantized formalism for quantum electrodynamics \cite{Alv98,John69,Fan93,Bennett:2014mz}.
-Interactions are semiclassical, that is, electromagnetic interaction potentials are sustained by M\o ller currents \cite{Bennett:2014mz,BjDr64,Tay72}.
-Perturbation theory yields the one--loop corrections and the axial anomaly obtained originally with Quantum Field Theory (QFT) \cite{Bennett:2014mz}.
-The Bethe-Salpeter equation for bound states \cite{Salp51, Grei03} is obtained from the parametrized formalism without further conjecture \cite{Bennett:2014mz}.
-Unlike QFT \cite{IZ, Wei95, Zee03, Sr07}, a causality condition for fermions is not essential to the parametrized formalism.
-The causality conditions for fermions and bosons render QFT almost incapable of representing quantum entanglement: in the massive vacuum state, entanglement decays exponentially with spacelike separation measured in Compton wavelengths \cite{Summ11}.
-The parametrized formalism provides a simple and unrestricted representation of fermionic entanglement in space-time.
-The formalism also yields the spin-statistics connection \cite{Benn2015}, again without presupposing a fermionic causality condition, by extension of the nonrelativistic first-quantized proof of Jabs \cite{Jabs10}.
-The fundamental criticism of the standard Dirac formalism \cite{Dir1930,Opp30}, and by implication the parametrized formalism, must however be answered.
-If the scattering of electrons into states of unboundedly negative energy must be excluded, then the negative energy states must be identified as different particles \cite{Dir1931}, namely, positrons \cite{And33}.
+The fundamental criticism of the standard Dirac formalism and of PM by implication must however be answered.
+If an electron cannot scatter into states of negative energy without lower bound, then the negative energy states must be identified as different particles, namely, positrons.
 How, then, in a particle--conserving formalism can pair annihilation such as \be e^{-} + e^{+} \xrightarrow{t} \gamma+ \gamma \ee be represented?
-The symbol $t$ above the arrow indicates that coordinate time $t$ increases from left to right.
-It is shown here that the ostensibly single-particle scattering amplitude obtained \cite{BjDr64} from the Dirac equation is in fact an amplitude for the two-particle parametrized Dirac equation.
+The symbol $t$ above the arrow indicates that coordinate time $x^0=t$ is increasing from left to right.
+It is shown here, by consideration of the parametrized free influence functions, that the ostensibly single-particle scattering amplitude obtained \cite{BjDr64} from the Dirac equation is in fact an amplitude for the two-particle parametrized Dirac equation.
 Creation of a muon pair $\mu^-\mu^+$ subsequent to $e^-e^+$ annihilation is similarly shown to be a scattering event for the four-particle equation.
-The argument is supported with a minimum of detail.
-The solution structure for the parametrized Dirac equation is very close to that of the standard equation \cite{BjDr64,Grei03}, and comprehensive detail is available elsewhere \cite{Bennett:2014mz}.

-The parametrized Dirac equation and its plane wave solutions are outlined in Section \ref{S:PDWE}.
-Scattering amplitudes for pair annihilation and pair creation are recovered in Sections \ref{S:pairann} and \ref{S:paircrea}, using the multiple-particle parametrized Dirac equation.
-Derivation of the standard cross sections from the parametrized scattering amplitudes is described in Section \ref{S:cross}, listing the differences in derivation between the parametrized and standard formalisms.
-Entanglement is expressed in Section \ref{S:entg} in terms of nonadditivity of covariant currents.
-The lack of need of a causality condition for Dirac particles is discussed in Section \ref{S:cau}.
-The results are summarized in Section \ref{S:summ}.
+The simple substitution in \cite{Benn2014}, which yielded the standard scattering corrections of higher order, is justified here by synthesizing internal lines from the initial and final free plane waves.
+Finally, a relativistic Bell's inequality is derived.